What are the NC Additional Notes?

 How can I get a copy of the NC Additional Notes?

-Each of the rating scales has a set of notes and these can be viewed by selecting a link above.
-If you are participating in an assessment for the NC Star Rated License, we would also be glad to mail the NC Notes along with the other materials we send before your assessment.
-Just tell your scheduler that you want us to send you the NC Additional Notes during your scheduling conversation with our staff.
+Each of the rating scales has a set of notes and these can be viewed and printed by selecting a link above.
+If you are participating in an assessment for the NC Star Rated License, we would be glad to mail the NC Notes along with the other materials we send before your assessment.
+Just tell your scheduler that you want us to send you the NC Additional Notes during the scheduling conversation.

 Updates and Revisions